JetBrains/lincheck/docs/verification.md

 To make verification faster you can decrease the number of states in the transition graph.
 For that, define the equivalency relation between test instance states via `equals()` and `hashCode()` implementations.

+TODO: I would add a picture of state machine.
+How about a simplified version of the decription in the (still unpublished) paper?

 Lincheck provides the following way to do that:

 - extend `VerifierState` class